c4tk/c4tk/src/content/events/austin/2014/challenges/5persecuted_church.md

     austin-christian-entrepreneurs.jpg
 ---
-Christians are experiencing increasing persecution throughout the world including Iraq, North Korea, China, and Northern Africa.
+Christians are experiencing increasing persecution throughout the world including Middle East, North Korea, China, and Northern Africa.
 How can you engage the non-persecuted church, and get them to pray, help, and advocate for their persecuted brothers and sisters?